anaclumos/extracranial/Research/pages/FIRE Engine.md

 - Most of the products don't make any revenue at all.
 - Success in the world of indie developers is an outlier business
-- Only around 5% of the products we analyzed generate a monthly revenue exceeding $8,333 (around $100K/year), which is not that hard to earn as a software engineer in a full-time job.
+- Around 5% of the products we analyzed generate a monthly revenue exceeding $8,333 (around $100K/year), which is relatively easy to earn as a software engineer in a full-time job.

 ### [How BuiltWith generates $14 million a year while having zero employees | 5to9](https://5to9.beehiiv.com/p/builtwith-generates-14-million-year-zero-employees)